kubernetes-sigs/lws/docs/examples/vllm/GPU/README.md

 ## Deploy LeaderWorkerSet of vLLM
 We use LeaderWorkerSet to deploy two vLLM model replicas, and each vLLM replica has 2 pods (pipeline_parallel_size=2) and 8 GPUs per pod (tensor_parallel_size=8).
-The leader pod runs the Ray head and the http server, while the workers run the Ray workers.
+The leader pod runs the Ray head and the http server, with a ClusterIP Service exposing the port, while the workers run the Ray workers.

 ```shell
 kubectl apply -f lws.yaml